RsyncProject/rsync/rsync.1.md

 - If a pattern contains a `/` (not counting a trailing slash) or a "`**`" (which can match a slash), then the pattern is matched against the full pathname, including any leading directories within the transfer.
-If the pattern doesn't contain a `/` or a "`**`", then it is matched only against the final component of the filename or pathname.
+If the pattern doesn't contain a (non-trailing) `/` or a "`**`", then it is matched only against the final component of the filename or pathname.
 For example, `foo` means that the final path component must be "foo" while `foo/bar` would match the last 2 elements of the path (as long as both elements are within the transfer).
 - A pattern that ends with a `/` only matches a directory, not a regular file, symlink, or device.
 - A pattern that starts with a `/` is anchored to the start of the transfer path instead of the end.
-For example, `/foo` or `/foo/bar` match only leading elements in the path.
+For example, `/foo/**` or `/foo/bar/**` match only leading elements in the path.
 If the rule is read from a per-directory filter file, the transfer path being matched will begin at the level of the filter file instead of the top of the transfer.
 See the section on